crytic/building-secure-contracts/not-so-smart-contracts/solidity/honeypots/README.md

 ## [VarLoop](VarLoop.sol)

-The contract appears vulnerable to a constructor mismatch, allowing anyone to call the public method `Test1()` and double any ether they send to the function.
+The contract appears vulnerable to an old-fashioned constructor mismatch, allowing anyone to call the public method `Test1()` and double any ether they send to the function.
 The calculation involves a while loop which is strange, but the bounds conditions seem correct enough.

 <details>
   <summary>Trap Spoiler</summary>